The fastest and only feature-complete SEO plugin that follows the guidelines and rules imposed by WordPress and search engines.

 - Articles enhances your published posts by automatically adding important Structured Data.

-- Transport migrates and transforms metadata from Rank Math and Yoast SEO to this plugin.
+- Transport migrates and transforms metadata from Rank Math, Yoast SEO, and SEOPress to this plugin.

 - Honeypot catches comment spammers through four lightweight yet powerful ways.

 - Cord helps you connect your website to Google Analytics and Facebook Pixel.